Like most people I've spoken with in the industry, I didn't set out to work in Sales.

 Leaning on my experience of having done exactly that over the years, here are my 13 top tips for embracing the gatekeeper and connecting to more potential customers.

 As a salesperson, you need to develop an understanding of the gatekeeper and, dare I say it, show a little empathy.
 How does that person feel?
-What is important to them?
+What's important to them?

 You do this every single day when researching and trying to better understand your target prospects, so taking the same approach with the people standing between you and those prospects shouldn't be new to you.
 Walk a mile in their shoes.

 Suddenly, the genuine approach is looking a lot more effective.
 (See the point two below.)

-TASK: If you want to understand how it feels to be the gatekeeper, spend a day answering the main phone line in your office, take every incoming sales call, see how you feel after six hours of Nervous Nick, Arrogant Anne, Pitching Paul, and Lying Leanne wasting your time trying to 'get past you'.
+TASK: If you want to understand how it feels to be the gatekeeper, spend a day answering the main phone line in your office.
+Take every incoming sales call and see how you feel after six hours of Nervous Nick, Arrogant Anne, Pitching Paul, and Lying Leanne wasting your time trying to 'get past you'.

 Despite what some people will tell you, there's no magic formula.
 Being different from the 48 other salespeople trying to get through is the key.

-The thought pattern of the gatekeeper is usually along the lines of: ask why they are calling — listen to the pitch — say Bob is busy — get rid of the salesperson.
+The thought pattern of the gatekeeper is usually along the lines of: ask why they're calling — listen to the pitch — say Bob is busy — get rid of the salesperson.